Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Discussion

-The quick paced, one-year timeline of ADT provided many new avenues of future research in this problem space.
+The one-year timeline of ADT provided many new avenues of future research in this problem space.
 To this end Lockheed Martin is making significant investments to further research and develop this work.
 Alongside deeper algorithmic research specific to the air-to-air domain we are adapting our current efforts with the goal of full-scale deployment.
-Enhancing the simulation environment is the first step in this direction: modification and additions to the observation space (incorporating domain randomization techniques \cite{tobin2017domain}, imperfect information, partial/estimated knowledge, etc.) and incorporating different platform aerodynamics models (quad-copter, small fixed-wing unmanned aerial vehicles, F-22, etc.).
-This will allow for smoother transition as we deploy on sub-scale and eventually full-scale aircraft.
+Enhancing the simulation environment is the first step in this direction: modification and additions to the observation space (e.g., incorporating domain randomization techniques \cite{tobin2017domain}, imperfect information, partial and estimated knowledge) and incorporating different platform aerodynamics models (quad-copter, small fixed-wing unmanned aerial vehicles, F-22, among others).
+Narrowing the gap between simulation and real-world deployment (sim2real) is critical to rapid-prototyping and validation, as shown by several recent studies \cite{Sunderhauf2018,Zhao2020,Nachum2019,Hanna2021,Ranaweera2021}.
+These enhancements will enable smoother transition as we deploy on sub-scale and eventually full-scale aircraft.